rms11/screenShot/README.md

 Ability to email/transfer directory in future iterations

-the program uses Scrot, Imagemagick, v4l-utils
+The script uses: Scrot, Imagemagick, v4l-utils

 Use these commands to download manually:
 1. sudo apt-get install scrot